iymusaji/phoneme-chart/README.md

   - **Fricatives & Affricates**
 - Data is shown in 3-month increments from 30 to 96 months.
 - Colors indicate mastery level:
-  - 🔴 Not yet acquired
+  - 🔴 Less than 50% of children produce this phoneme in single words
-  - 🟠 50% of children
+  - 🟠 50% of children produce this phoneme in single words
-  - 🟡 75% of children
+  - 🟡 75% of children produce this phoneme in single words
-  - 🟢 90% of children
+  - 🟢 90% of children produce this phoneme in single words

 ---